haabdii/insight_project/README.md

 ![](Figures/knee_injury_position.png)

-One important feature that I engineered is the "total years played".
+One important feature is the "total years played".
 It turns out that the median injured player has played four years longer than the median uninjured player.

 ![](Figures/number_years_played_hist.png)